Table of Contents

 Mutations occur in the CHD7 gene.
-Though the role of CHD7 in embryonic development, it is believed that it produces a protein (CHD7 protein), which is involved in a process called chromatin remodeling.
-A chromatin is a complex of proteins and DNA, which molds the DNA into the shape of chromosomes.
-Chromatin remodeling controls the gene expression.
-Due to the gene mutation, the defective CHD7 protein breaks down prematurely.
-The shortage of this protein results in a disrupted chromatin remodeling and poor gene expression.
-It leads to the various developmental defects of the syndrome.
+CHD7 plays an important role in embryonic development by producinga protein (CHD7 protein) that is involved in a process called chromatin remodeling.
+Chromatin is a complex of proteins and DNA that molds the DNA into the shape of chromosomes.
+Chromatin remodeling controls gene expression.
+Due to gene mutation in this syndrome, the defective CHD7 protein breaks down prematurely.
+The shortage of this protein results in disrupted chromatin remodeling and poor gene expression and leads to various developmental defects.

 - Mortality is higher in the neonatal period and early infancy.

-- Swallowing problems which increase the risk of aspiration.
+- Swallowing problems increase the risk of aspiration.

-- Reasons for increased mortality include cyanotic heart disease, bilateral choanal atresia, and esophageal atresia and CNS anomalies.
+- Reasons for increased mortality include cyanotic heart disease, bilateral choanal atresia, esophageal atresia, and central nervous system anomalies.

-The diagnosis can be made from the history, examination, and investigations.
+Diagnosis can be made from the patient’s medical history, physical examination, and investigations.

-- Prenatally: IUGR, congenital heart defects, poor fetal movements, and orofacial clefting
+- Prenatally: intrauterine growth restriction, congenital heart defects, poor fetal movements, and orofacial clefting

-- Neonatal period: Dysmorphic features, SGA (small for gestational age), impaired hearing tests, and an inability to pass the nasogastric tube
+- Neonatal period: dysmorphic features, small for gestational age, impaired hearing tests, and an inability to pass the nasogastric tube

-The typical features include coloboma, heart anomalies, choanal atresia, retardation of growth, genetic and ear anomalies.
+Typical features of CHARGE syndrome include coloboma, heart anomalies, choanal atresia, retardation of growth, and genetic and ear anomalies.

 - Renal function tests